-Purchaser/s Acknowledgement I/we confirm that I/we wish to make a Pre-Auction Offer on: and acknowledge that my/our offer will be treated in accordance with the procedures as detailed above.
-Signed by the Purchaser/s or authorised person/s Name Signed by the Client(s) or authorised person Signature Date Name Signed by the Client(s) or authorised person Signature Date Name Signature Date Name Signature Date Vendor/s Acknowledgement I/we confirm that I/we agree that the Pre-Auction Offer attached is acceptable to me/us and authorise you to follow the procedures and timeframes as detailed above.
-If no sale is achieved at auction for a greater sum than in this agreement then the property will be sold to this purchaser as per the agreement we have accepted.
-NameSigned by the Client(s) or authorised person Signature Date NameSigned by the Client(s) or authorised person Signature Date NameSigned by the Client(s) or authorised person Signature Date Name Signed by the Client(s) or authorised person Signature Date Raine & Horne New Zealand Pty Limited Licensed REAA (2008) Initialied:
+Purchaser/s Acknowledgement I/we confirm that I/we wish to make a Pre-Adacknowledge that my/our offer will be treate uction Offer on: d in accordance with the proced ures as detailed above.
+Signed by the Purchaser/s or authorised per rson/s Name Signed by the Client(s) or authorised person Signature Date Name Signed by the Client(s) or authorised person Signature Date Name Signed by the Client(s) or authorised person Signature Date Name Signed by the Client(s) or authorised person Signature Date Vendor/s Acknowledgement I/we confirm that I/we agree that the Pre-Au follow the procedures and timeframes as det this agreement then the property will be sold ailed above.
+If no sale is achieve d at auction for a greater sum than in Name Signed by the Client(s) or authorised person Signature Date Name Signed by the Client(s) or authorised person Signature Date Name Signed by the Client(s) or authorised person Signature Date Name Signed by the Client(s) or authorised person Signature Date

+Raine & Horne New Zealand Pty Limited Licensed REAA (2008) Page ${\bf 2}$ of ${\bf 2}$